This post will tell you everything you need to know about taking a Spanish course at Salamanca University in Spain.

 3. Apartment or Airbnb

-The other option is finding either a private or shared student apartment to stay in.
+The other option is finding either a private or shared student apartment, or renting a condo to stay in.
 You can look on Airbnb or you can sign up for a shared apartment through the University website.

 Getting a shared apartment is certainly the most economical option.
 It also has the possibly of being the best way to meet and interact with fellow students!